What the ACCC does

 See Water trading rules: advice development.

-A role in regulating water market conduct
+A role in regulating other water market conduct

 The new functions were recommended by the water market reform roadmap which responded to the ACCC’s water markets inquiry.